 For example, a young professional may prioritize a place with a good job market, while someone with a family may prioritize a place with a low crime rate.

 But in all, the cost of living, the quality of life, the crime rate, and the job market are all important factors that differentiate the best place to live and the worst places to live.

-Judging by these factors, Lethbridge, Red Deer, Grande Prairie, Sylvan Lake, Drayton Valley, Alberta, and Rocky Mountain House have the worst ratings and are therefore among the worst places to live in Alberta.
+- Drayton Valley and Rocky Mountain House have the worst ratings and are considered the most dangerous places to live in Alberta.